 When you’re applying for copywriting jobs, you’re looking for a good fit for you just as much as the company is looking for a good fit for the position.
 But what does that mean?
 What makes one job great and one job “meh”?
-Let’s dig in and find out…
+What, ultimately, should you look for in a copywriting job?

-When you’re evaluating whether or not to take a job, there are a lot of things to distract you.
-Perks like daily happy hours, chair massages and free lunches can catch your attention, but they don’t really make a huge difference when to comes to job satisfaction.
-(Except for free coffee—make sure they have free coffee 😉 )
+When you’re evaluating whether or not to take a job, you may encounter a lot of distractions.
+Perks like daily happy hours, chair massages, and free lunches can catch your attention, but they don’t really make a huge difference when it comes to job satisfaction.
+(Except for free coffee—make sure they have free coffee. 😉 ) As much as possible, try not to factor these into your decision unless you know, for example, that the company culture supports you using the meditation room and that you’ll actually take advantage of these perks.

-First, make sure you feel comfortable with the people who are interviewing you; after all, these are the people you’ll be working with every day.
+You want to make sure you feel comfortable with the people who are interviewing you.
+After all, these are the people you’ll be working with every day.
 If you think you’d be uncomfortable asking them questions or collaborating with them, that’s a big problem.

 Of course, first impressions aren’t always spot-on…but they are often indicative of what you’ll get in the multiple impressions afterward.